TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

 **Field: `in` ([](#))**
 In specifies one of the valid inputs for URL rewriting.
 By default, it uses `url` as the input source.
+The following values are valid:

+- `url`, match pattern against URL
+- `query`, match pattern against named query parameter value
+- `path`, match pattern against named path parameter value
+- `header`, match pattern against named header value
+- `sessionMetadata`, match pattern against session metadata
+- `requestBody`, match pattern against request body
+- `requestContext`, match pattern against request context

 **Field: `name` (`string`)**
-Name is the index in the inputs.
-It is ignored for InputRequestBody as it contains only a single value, while the others are objects.
+Name is the index in the input identified in `in` that should be used to locate the value for this rule. `Name` is ignored for `InputRequestBody`rules as it contains only a single value, while the others are objects.

 **Field: `pattern` (`string`)**
-Pattern is the regular expression to match values against.
-If a value matches the defined pattern, the URL rewrite is triggered for the rule.
+Pattern is the regular expression against which the `in` values are compared for this rule check.
+If the value matches the defined `pattern`, the URL rewrite is triggered for this rule.

 **Field: `negate` (`boolean`)**
 Negate is a boolean negation operator.
-Setting it to true allows to negate the match if any, allowing for a "match all except <pattern>" style matching.
+Setting it to true inverts the matching behaviour such that the rewrite will be triggered if the value does not match the `pattern` for this rule.

 ### **CachePlugin**